adambloebaum/pytorch-portfolio/README.md

 # pytorch-portfolio
-A collection of short projects using PyTorch
+A collection of academic projects using PyTorch

+## iris classification

+## mnist classification

+## fashion mnist classification